Joseph Bonanno: Early life

 Joseph Bonanno was born on January 18, 1905, in Castellammare del Golfo, Sicily, to Salvatore Bonanno and Catherine Bonventre.
 Joseph's uncles, Giuseppe Bonanno and his older brother and advisor, Stefano, were involved in the Sicilian Mafia and led a clan in Castellammare del Golfo.
-The clan's strongest ally was the leader of the Magaddino clan, Stefano Magaddino, the brother of Joseph's maternal grandmother.
+The clan's strongest ally was the leader of the Magaddino clan, Stefano Magaddino, the nephew of Joseph's maternal grandmother.
 During the 1900s, the clans feuded with Felice Buccellato, the boss of the Buccellato clan.
 After the murders of Giuseppe and Stefano Bonanno, their younger brother Salvatore took revenge by killing members of the Buccellatos.
 In 1902, Magaddino arrived in New York and became a powerful member of the Castellammarese clan.

 When Joseph was three years old, his family moved to New York City and settled in Williamsburg, Brooklyn, for about ten years before returning to Italy.
 His father had returned to Sicily in 1911, and died of a heart attack in 1915.
 In 1921, Magaddino fled to Buffalo, New York, to avoid murder charges.

 Bonanno slipped back into the United States in 1924, stowing away on a Cuban fishing boat bound for Tampa, Florida, with Magaddino's son, Peter.
 According to Bonanno, upon arriving at a train station in Jacksonville, Bonanno was detained by immigration officers and was later released under $1,000 bail.
 He was welcomed by Willie Moretti and an unidentified man.
 It was later revealed that Magaddino was responsible for the bailout as a favour for Giovanni Bonventre, Bonanno's uncle.
 Bonanno first worked at a bakery owned by his uncle and later took up acting classes near Union Square, Manhattan.
 He had become active in the Mafia during his youth in Italy, and he fled to the U.S. after Benito Mussolini initiated a crackdown.
 Bonanno himself claimed years later that he fled because he was ardently anti-Fascist.

 Bonanno became involved in bootlegging activities.
 He operated a distillery located inside an apartment building basement with Gaspar DiGregorio and Giovanni Romano, who was later killed in the distillery due to an accidental explosion.
 During this time, boss Salvatore Maranzano took a liking to Bonanno and became his mentor.